conjurer-rich/conjurer-web/_pages/insights/resources/guides.md

 - **Practical**: Clear steps and actionable advice you can use immediately.
 - **Focused**: Zero fluff, just the tools and techniques you need.
-- **Impactful**: Rooted in proven frameworks and real-world success stories.
+- **Impactful**: Rooted in proven approaches and real-world success stories.

 ---